How I Hacked My Way Back Into Shape

 Reach Your Goals Better and Faster

 The desire for progress is innate.
 Even the best of us look in the mirror and yearn to be a leaner, stronger or more muscular version of ourselves.
-No new training program or tool will ever get around the hard and painful fact that one must put in the work to make progress and let’s face it, putting in the work sucks.
-Hard work is painful and this puts a layer of friction between us and our fitness goals.
-Adding to that, most people who are putting in the work are not doing so optimally and that is further hindering progress.
-Tools and programs for simple and accurate performance measurement like Strava, Hykso and FightCamp now exist and can be leveraged as I describe above to attain better, faster progress.
+No new training program or tool will ever get around the hard and painful fact that one must put in the work to make progress, and let’s face it, putting in the work sucks.
+Hard work is painful and can put a layer of friction between us and our fitness goals.
+Adding to that, most people who are putting in the work are not doing so optimally, whcih further hinders progress.
+Tools and programs for simple and accurate performance measurement like Strava, Hykso, and FightCamp now exist and can be leveraged as I describe above to attain better, faster progress.
 The leading, most-popular training programs of today are doing people a disservice largely because they lack accurate and reliable performance measurement and if these programs don’t adapt soon, they are destined to be left in the past.

 The process of leveraging performance data described in this post is literally for anyone who desires to make progress as fast and efficiently as possible.
-If you are an elite, world class athlete then measuring to improve is a no brainer.
-If you are just an average person and you cringe at the idea of having to run three miles (or going all out on the bag for 6 rounds) then just start by walking the 3 miles.
+If you are an elite, world class athlete, then measuring to improve is a no brainer.
+If you are just an average person and you cringe at the idea of having to run three miles (or going all-out on the boxing bag for 6 rounds), then just start by walking the 3 miles.